Royal Maundy: Post-Restoration

 The gift of clothing was eliminated for women beginning in 1724, as the recipients immediately tried on the gifts and exchanged ill-fitting ones with each other, a practice thought unseemly in a church.
 The women were instead given 35 shillings (decimalised as £1.75).
 For men, the clothing gift was replaced by woollen cloth that year.
 Men continued to be given cloth until 1883, when royal officials realised that many of the recipients were too poor to have the cloth made into garments and were instead selling it.
 Men were given 45 shillings (decimalised as £2.25) in lieu of the cloth, an amount increased in 1973 to £3 for both men and women.

 There is a record of the 1802 Royal Maundy; it notes that the recipients were given 4 lb of beef and four threepenny loaves.
 After the 1837 Maundy, William IV ordered that as the recipients were selling the food gift for less than its full value—they were to be given 30 shillings in food which was sometimes sold by the recipients for as little as five shillings—it was to be replaced by a money gift of 30 shillings.
 This amount (decimalised into £1.50) is still given.
 The same year, a report on the Civil List written for the House of Commons proposed eliminating the Royal Maundy: "Considering that the sum distributed annually as alms and charity is applied in a manner suited rather to ancient than modern times and is attended with some expense, it may not be inexpedient to consider whether the purpose of the Royal benevolence might not be more fully attained if some other and better mode of distribution were adopted."
-William IV's death at the age of 71 that year and the accession of his 18-year-old niece Victoria resulted in a dramatic drop in the number of Maundy recipients.
+William IV's death aged 71 that year and the accession of his 18-year-old niece Victoria resulted in a dramatic drop in the number of Maundy recipients.
 As at that time a Maundy recipient continued in that status for life, the surplus recipients were placed on waiting lists, and given royal charity through other means.
-One vacancy occurred a week before the 1838 Maundy when recipient Elizabeth Love died at the age of 110.
+One vacancy occurred a week before the 1838 Maundy when recipient Elizabeth Love died aged 110.

 In 1843, The Illustrated London News described a Maundy ceremony: